Predicting integers from continuous parameters: Appendix

 and likewise with $\bc{f}$ and $\bc{c}$ reversed.
 This tells us that in the limit, the expectation becomes equal to the nearest integer to $\mu$ (that is, $r(\mu)$) unless $\mu$ is precisely between two integers, in which case the expectation is $\mu$.

-This, again, shows a pleasing inductive bias for integer values: as we move to absolute certainty ($\gamma \to 0$), the expectation takes integer values (except for a zero-measure set of values of $\mu$ which leads to half-integers).
+This shows an inductive bias for integer values: as we move to absolute certainty ($\gamma \to 0$), the expectation takes integer values (except for a zero-measure set of values of $\mu$ which leads to half-integers).

-For the bounded versions of Dalap, we won't compute the full variance, but we will show that the value converges to $r(\mu)$ as $\gamma \to 0$ in the unbounded case, so long as the two neighboring integers are in the support.
+For the bounded versions of Dalap, we won't derive the full variance, but we will show that the value converges to $r(\mu)$ as $\gamma \to 0$ in the unbounded case, so long as the two neighboring integers are in the support.

 \begin{prop} If $\fmu, \cmu \in S$ then $\E_{n \sim p(n \mid n \in S, \mu, \gamma)}n$ goes to $r(\mu)$ as $\gamma \to 0$ unless $c=f$ in which case it goes to $\mu$. \end{prop} \begin{proof}

 If $\mu$ is an integer, the probabilities of $\mu -1$ and $\mu+1$ are $\gamma p(\mu)$ and all other integers have lower probability.
 As $\gamma\to 0$, these go to $0$, suggesting that all probability mass is assigned to $\mu$, proving the proposition.